Welcome to Back Country Horsemen of Missouri (BCHMO)

 Back Country Horsemen of Missouri is first and foremost a service organization.
 We volunteer our time and energies to keep equestrian trails open and enjoyable to horsemen.
 We clear deadfall, prune low hanging branches, clear brush, pick up trash, improve trail heads and work on erosion control projects on Missouri’s public lands.

-One of missions of the Back Country Horsemen of Missouri is to provide sound science based educational material and resources to those interested in trail riding and trail issues associated with horses and the environment.
+One of the missions of the Back Country Horsemen of Missouri is to provide sound science based educational material and resources to those interested in trail riding and trail issues associated with horses and the environment.
 Other goals include educating riders and non riders to promote and follow the Leave No Trace Principles, basic trail courtesy and ethics, and best methods in trail building and maintenance.

 Back Country Horsemen of Missouri believes that the first step is a strong statewide organization addressing trailrider issues.
 The second step for equestrians is adherence to trail ethics; every responsible equestrian by their actions and courtesy is a trail advocate.
-Other steps involve going to meetings, contacting your elected officials, the list goes on and on.